mpous/MING-hiveMQ4/README.md

-# HiveMQ MING - Industrial IoT Gateway with balena
+# Industrial IoT Gateway using MING with HiveMQ and balena

-This is a reference architecture to run on your IIoT Edge Gateway HiveMQ MQTT broker with balena reading from Modbus and OPC/UA sensors using UNS (Unified Name Space) and MQTT Sparkplug B. Find the MING stack (MQTT, InfluxDB, NodeRED and Grafana) also running in the edge.
+This is a reference architecture to run on your IIoT Edge Gateway with HiveMQ MQTT broker on balena.

+The example application is reading from Modbus and OPC UA sensors using the MING stack (MQTT, InfluxDB, NodeRED and Grafana) to use the advantages of the Edge Computing to digitalize a factory.
+In future examples we are going to use IIoT Edge Gateways with HiveMQ and balena to add a UNS (Unified Name Space) for data modeling and MQTT Sparkplug B to format the data being sent over MQTT.

+Read more on the blog.balena.io

 ## Deploy the code